-Ballistic stretching is probably the most dangerous form of flexibility training you can use, but when done properly can significantly increase your range of motion (ROM).
-This is a very advanced form of flexibility training that is not considered very useful due to the potential for injury.
+Ballistic stretching is arguably the most dangerous form of flexibility training you can use, but when done properly can significantly increase your range of motion (ROM).
+This is a very advanced form of flexibility training that is not considered very useful for beginners due to the potential for injury.
+Intermediate hobby athletes may find some value in a few ballistic stretches but ultimately can get the benefits they’re looking for with static and dynamic stretching.

 Ballistic stretching attempts to force the joints of the body beyond their normal ROM by using momentum.
 A ballistic movement is a forced movement initiated by muscle actions and continued by the momentum of the limbs.